rousan/sl/CONTRIBUTING.md

 # Contribution Guidelines

-The new features and bug fixes are developed on `develop` branch.
+The new features and bug fixes are merged into `develop` branch.
+The `master` branch contains the latest stable release.

 Please, try to follow:

 * Clone the repository.
 * Checkout `develop` branch.
-* Create feature or bug fix branch using `git flow`
+* Create feature or bug fixing branch using `git flow`
 * Install dependencies.
 * Add your new features or fixes.
 * Run test.